EnSoftCorp/points-to-toolbox/index.md

 ---

 ## Overview
 The Points-to Toolbox project is an Atlas native points-to analysis implementation  and utilities for using the points-to analysis results for other client analyses.
 This plugin implements an Andersen-style points-to analysis for Java and Java bytecode (leveraging Atlas for Jimple).
-Additional details about the points-to analysis capabilities be found [here](/analysis-support).
+Additional details about the points-to analysis capabilities can be found on the [analysis details](/points-to-toolbox/analysis) page.

 ## Features
 - Automatic analysis following program graph generation